Dispelling Misconceptions About Cystic Fibrosis

 Not all people with CF are diagnosed at birth

-While CF newborn screening has been universal for more than a decade in the U.S., each state has different processes for screening.
+While every baby in the U.S. has been screened for CF for more than a decade, each state has different processes for newborn screening.
 These variations include how well the screen performs in identifying newborns with CF, how soon after birth a screen is completed, when the results are reported, when follow-up is completed, and when treatment is initiated.
 All these variations can contribute to a missed diagnosis, ultimately leading to disparities in treatment, care, and outcomes over time.

-Cystic fibrosis can affect every racial and ethnic background
+Cystic fibrosis can affect people from any racial or ethnic background

-In Dorothy Andersen’s seminal paper, she described her initial findings of CF, noting that cases had been reported from around the globe, in people of varying ethnicity and socioeconomic status.
-The misconception that it is a “white person’s disease,” has contributed to health disparities in communities of color such as delayed or missed diagnoses.
-According to the 2022 Cystic Fibrosis Foundation Patient Registry, more than 15% of the registry’s participants self-identify as a person of color (Hispanic, Black, multiracial, Asian, or as other than white).
+Dorothy Andersen’s 1938 paper described cases of CF that had been reported from around the globe in people with different ethnicities.
+The misconception that it is a “white person’s disease” has led to some people of color getting diagnosed late or not being diagnosed at all.
+According to the 2024 Cystic Fibrosis Foundation Patient Registry, more than 15% of the registry’s participants self-identify as a person of color (Hispanic, Black, multiracial, Asian, or as other than white).
 Specifically:

 CF is not solely a pediatric disease

 In the years following the initial discovery of the disease in 1938, children with CF rarely made it to adulthood.
-But, in the past few decades, the face of cystic fibrosis has changed.
-For a child born between 2018 and 2022, the median predicted age of survival is 56 years old — up from 38 years a decade prior.
-According to 2022 Registry data, 59.4% of individuals with CF are adults.
+But, in the past few decades, the cystic fibrosis population has changed.
+For a child born between 2020 and 2024, half are predicted to live to age 65 or beyond.
+According to 2024 Registry data, 61.6% of individuals with CF are adults.

-Today, there are close to 40,000 people in the United States with CF due in large part to more people living longer into adulthood.
+Today, there are close to 40,000 people in the United States with CF, a number which has increased due in large part to more people living longer into adulthood.
 Evolutions in the multidisciplinary CF care model, advancements in research and treatments, and universal newborn screening have helped extend lives.

 There is no cure for cystic fibrosis

-While CFTR modulators (therapies targeting defects in the CFTR protein that cause CF) represent a tremendous advancement in treatment, they are not a cure, and not everyone can benefit.
+CFTR modulators — therapies targeting defects in the CFTR protein that cause CF — are a tremendous advancement in treatment and have improved quality of life for many people with CF. However, they are not a cure, and not everyone can benefit.

 There are more than 1,700 different mutations that cause CF. About 10% of people with CF have two rare mutations, around 2-3% of which might respond to CFTR modulators.
 The other approximately 7%, including the 3% with nonsense mutations, do not respond to modulator treatments.
-Moreover, there are some people who may be able to clinically benefit from modulators but cannot tolerate the therapy and must alter its dosage or forgo the therapy altogether.
-Advancements like Trikafta® have — along with highly specialized care — contributed to improving quality of life and life expectancy for many, but not all with CF.
+Moreover, there are some people who may clinically benefit from modulators but must alter the dosage or forgo them altogether because of the side effects.

-Gina Ruiz, a 29-year-old living with CF who cannot take CFTR modulators, shares her experience and some misconceptions about the disease.
+Gina Ruiz, an adult living with CF who cannot take CFTR modulators, shares her experience and some misconceptions about the disease.

 Share this article